MarouaneMan/github-api/README.md

 I've implemented an in-memory store to cache data pulled from github as well as handlers responses, this store is meant to be replaced by a redis one.

+The key-value store implements two interfaces: Reader and Writer.
+This separation allows for write requests to be forwarded to the master, and read requests to be directed to slaves.

 ## Leftovers

 - Currently, the fetcher job runs within the same process as the API service, it should be moved to its own process and run from a dedicated node.